ckeditor/ckeditor5/docs/installation/integrations/next-js.md

 ### App Router

-If you chose the App Router, your folder structure may look similar to the one below.
+If you chose the App Router, your folder structure should look similar to the one below.

 ```plain
 ├── app